Chart Color Schemes

 The level of residential development activity in Kincumber - Picketts Valley is very low in comparison to the average area assessed nationally by AreaSearch

-Kincumber-Picketts Valley has averaged approximately seven new dwelling approvals annually over the past five financial years, totalling 38 homes.
-As of FY26, one approval has been recorded.
-The population in the area has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average expected construction cost value of $341,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Kincumber-Picketts Valley averaged approximately seven new dwelling approvals annually over the past five financial years, totalling 38 homes.
+As of FY26, two approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average value of $416,000, slightly above the regional average, indicating a focus on quality developments.

 Frequently Asked Questions - Development